tattali/CalendarBundle/README.md

 #### 2. Create the subscriber
 You need to create a subscriber class to load your data into the calendar.

-This subscriber must be registered only if autoconfigure is false.
+This subscriber must be registered **only if autoconfigure is false**.
 ```yaml
 # config/services.yaml
 services: